 * Unless the student has graduated from high school

 - The Application for Minor Work Permit must be signed by the high school student's initial on-campus employer in order to obtain an Age and Schooling Certificate.
-The Age and Schooling Certificate must be presented to Career Services in order to establish permission to work as a high school student.
+The Age and Schooling Certificate must be presented to Career Exploration and Development in order to establish permission to work as a high school student.
 The student will then be required to complete additional State and Federal forms required to establish eligibility to work on campus.

 Work Hour Limits